-One 100-level or 200-level Creative Writing Course 1 One (additional) 200-level Creative Writing course 1 One 300-level Creative Writing seminar 1 One Literary Ethics & Citizenship ENCW course 1 One English Department elective (must be ENFS or ENLS) 1
+One 100-level or 200-level Creative Writing Course

+One 300-level Creative Writing seminar

+One Literary Ethics & Citizenship ENCW course

+One English Department elective (must be ENFS or ENLS)

+Majors in Creative Writing will be able to:
-(1) Read a variety of texts from diverse literary traditions and respond to their aesthetic, social and/or cultural implications;

-(2) Write in multiple literary genres, developing craft and technique, voice, style and a creative identity while deepening a sense of subject matter.
+- 1. Read a variety of texts from diverse literary traditions and respond to their aesthetic, social and/or cultural implications; (1, 3, 4, 6) - 2.
+Write in multiple literary genres, developing craft and technique, voice, style and a creative identity while deepening a sense of subject matter.
+(1, 2, 3, 7)

-(3) Articulate effectively, in written and oral critiques, insights about peer work in progress.

-(4) Engage with the literary community beyond the classroom.
+- 3. Articulate effectively, in written and oral critiques, insights about peer work in progress.
+(1, 6, 7, 9) - 4.
+Engage with the literary community beyond the classroom.
+(1, 2, 5, 9)